vladamisici/markdown2medium/README.md

 ![Screenshot](public/image.png)

-A powerful tool that converts Markdown to Medium-compatible HTML with one click.
+A powerful tool that converts Markdown to Medium-compatible text.
 Perfect for writers who want to maintain their workflow in Markdown while publishing to Medium.

 ## Getting Started 🚀